-In 2011, the following factors affected, and, we believe, will continue to affect, our results of operations:
+In 2012, the following factors affected, and, we believe, will continue to affect, our results of operations:

 - We have experienced pressure from our customers and competitors to reduce the selling price for our standard products, and we expect future improvements in net income to result primarily from increases in sales volume and improvements in product mix as well as manufacturing cost reductions in order to offset any reduced average selling prices ("ASP") of our products.
-See "Risk Factors- We are and will continue to be under continuous pressure from our customers and competitors to reduce the price of our products, which could adversely affect our growth and profit margins" in Part I, Item 1A of this Annual Report for additional information. - For the years ended December 31, 2011, 2010 and 2009, our original equipment manufacturers ("OEM") and electronic manufacturing services ("EMS") customers together accounted for 47%, 46% and 53% of net sales, respectively, while our global network of distributors accounted for 53%, 54% and 47% of net sales, respectively. - Our gross profit margin was 30% in 2011, compared to 37% in 2010 and 28% in 2009.
-Our gross profit margin decreased in 2011 primarily due to increased pricing pressure and the decline in business in North America and Europe, where our gross margins are typically higher than Asia.
-Our target rate is 35% as we strive to improve our gross margins in support of our profitable growth strategy.
-Future gross profit margins will depend primarily on our product mix, manufacturing cost savings, and the demand for our products. - For 2011, the percentage of our net sales derived from our Asian subsidiaries was 75%, compared to 73% in 2010 and 77% in 2009.
-In addition, Europe accounted for approximately 13%, 12% and 10% of our net sales in 2011, 2010 and 2009, respectively.
-At the end of the 2011, business in North America and Europe was weak and therefore, when they recover, we expect our net sales to the Asian market to decrease from fourth quarter levels as a percentage of our total net sales. - As of December 31, 2011, we had invested approximately \$348 million in our manufacturing facilities in China.
-During 2011, we invested approximately \$64 million in these manufacturing facilities, and we expect to continue to invest in our manufacturing facilities, although the amount to be invested will depend on product demand and new product developments. - For 2011, our capital expenditures, excluding capital expenditures related to our joint venture in Chengdu, China, were approximately 10% of our net sales, which is at the lower end of our historical 10% to 12% of net sales model as we delayed capital investments in the third and fourth quarters in response to market conditions.
-For 2012, we expect capital expenditures, excluding Chengdu building expenditures, to be in their normal range of 10% to 12% of net sales. - Our investment in research and development remained relatively the same at \$27 million in 2010 and 2011.
-In 2011, research and development expenses were approximately 4% of net sales.
+See "Risk Factors We are and will continue to be under continuous pressure from our customers and competitors to reduce the price of our products, which could adversely affect our growth and profit margins" in Part I, Item 1A of this Annual Report for additional information. - ➢ For the years ended December 31, 2012, 2011 and 2010, our original equipment manufacturers ("OEM") and electronic manufacturing services ("EMS") customers together accounted for 47%, 47% and 46% of net sales, respectively, while our global network of distributors accounted for 53%, 53% and 54% of net sales, respectively. - Our gross profit margin was 25% in 2012, compared to 30% in 2011 and 37% in 2010.
+Our gross profit margin decreased in 2012 primarily due to a weaker pricing environment and product mix coupled with increased manufacturing costs due mainly to raw materials cost increases, particularly gold, and lower equipment utilization.
+Future gross profit margins will depend primarily on our product mix, manufacturing cost savings, and the demand for our products. - For 2012, the percentage of our net sales derived from our Asian subsidiaries was 79%, compared to 75% in 2011 and 73% in 2010.
+The 2012 increase in sales in Asia was helped by the increased demand for smartphones and tablets.
+Europe accounted for approximately 11%, 13% and 12% of our net sales in 2012, 2011 and 2010, respectively.
+The 2012 decrease in Europe was mainly due to continued economic uncertainty.
+In addition, North America accounted for approximately 10%, 12% and 15% of our net sales in 2012 decrease in North America was mainly due to the decline in the industrial market. - As of December 31, 2012, we had invested approximately \$398 million in our manufacturing facilities in China.
+During 2012, we invested approximately \$50 million in these manufacturing facilities, and we expect to continue to invest in our manufacturing facilities, although the amount to be invested will depend on product demand and new product developments. - For 2012, our capital expenditures, excluding capital expenditures related to our manufacturing facilities in Chengdu, China, were approximately 7% of our net sales, which is lower than our historical 10% to 12% of net sales model as we delayed capital investments in the third and fourth quarters in response to market conditions.
+For 2013, based on current market conditions and excluding Chengdu building expenditures, we expect capital expenditures to be 7% to 9% of net sales. - Our investment in research and development for 2012 increased to \$34 million, or 5% of net sales, compared to \$27 million, or 4% of net sales, in 2011.
+We expect research and development costs to continue to increase as we look to invest in developing new products.